Please enter your name, email and zip code below to sign up!

 We need people like you, ready and willing to help at any moment, to join our team.
 To be considered for service when the next disaster strikes, you will need some training and education in advance.
 We are always seeking skilled retired or semi-retired professionals to serve in a number of leadership functions as well.

 Our "Disaster Preparedness Handbook" details what you should do in the case of a number of natural disasters as well as how The Salvation Army is prepared to respond.
-Our "Disaster Services Fact Sheet" further explains our response efforts in the case of a natural disaster.
+Our "EDS Fact Sheet" further explains our response efforts in the case of a natural disaster.

 Below you will find a collection of helpful links to resources provided by The Salvation Army, the federal government, and the state government of New Jersey.

 Turn your passion into action.
 Share these facts with your friends and